Continuous-Time Portfolio Choice Under Monotone Mean-Variance Preferences-Stochastic Factor Case: General model description.

 We can now formulate the Verification Theorem.
-The proof of this theorem is very similar to the proof of analogous theorem from Mataramvura and {\O}ksendal \cite{Mataramvura} or Zawisza \cite{Zawisza1} and \cite{Zawisza2}, so in this paper we give only a sketch. \begin{thm}[Verification Theorem] Suppose there exists a function
+The proof of this theorem is very similar to the proof of the analogous theorem from Mataramvura and {\O}ksendal \cite{Mataramvura} (Theorem 3.2) or Zawisza \cite{Zawisza1, Zawisza2} (Theorem 3.1 and Theorem 6.1, respectively), so in this paper we omit it. \begin{theorem}[Verification Theorem] Suppose there exists a function

 and a Markov control

 such that